DMTryptamines/lemmy-ansible/README.md

 # Lemmy-Ansible

-This provides an easy way to install [Lemmy](https://github.com/LemmyNet/lemmy) on any server.
-It automatically sets up an nginx server, letsencrypt certificates, and email.
+This provides an easy way to install a dual front [Lemmy](https://github.com/LemmyNet/lemmy) on any server.
+It automatically sets up an nginx server, letsencrypt certificates, and email for both front ends.

 ## Requirements